populationgenomics/production-pipelines/docs/GATK-SV.md

 ## MakeCohortVCF + AnnotateVCF

-The final stage of GATK-SV takes all the jointly genotyped data from the separate batches and combines them to create a singel VCF file, which is annotated with functional and AF annotations.
+The final stage of GATK-SV takes all the jointly genotyped data from the separate batches and combines them to create a single VCF file, which is annotated with functional and AF annotations.
 This runs on all samples together, using the `only_sgs` variable from the Single sample workflow.

 ```commandline